adamchalmers/blog/content/kubernetes-problems.md

 4. Notice that there's a pod (kangaroo-backend:1.16) that isn't part of any declared spec, so bring the system in line with the declared spec by stopping the pod.

 ![A kubernetes doing a rolling upgrade of the pods in a deployment](/kubernetes-problems/rolling-upgrade.png)

+This repeats until all the outdated pods are gone, and only the up-to-date pods remain.

 ## Problem: I need to route traffic to all pods in a deployment